alphastrata/shadplay/README.md

 - A large collection of example shaders illustrating creative and educational uses. `assets/shaders/yourshadergoeshere.wgsl` specifically focusing on `wgsl`.
 - Live preview of shader code on Bevy mesh geometry.
+- Textures, see `assets/shaders/howto-texture.wgsl`.
+- Drag and drop `.png` or `.jpg` files onto the window to use as said textures.
+- Mouse coords over a `uniform`, see `assets/shaders/howto-mouse.wgsl`.
+- Colour picker with system copy so that you get an immediate `vecf3(r, g, b)` immediately available for quick pasta action.
+- Drag and drop (valid `wgsl`) shaders onto the app.
 - Scripts to format your `wgsl` work, so it looks more rusty.
 - Scripts to pull _all_ the functions from the bevy codebase's shader code so you can easily lookup what's available for import.
 - Scripts to search the bevy sourcecode (opening your browser) for specific keywords.
 - Automatic recompilation and update of shaders upon saving changes in your editor.
 - Quick iteration and experimentation with `wgsl` shader code.
-- Transparent background, with always-on-top (so you can have it on top of your editor)
+- Transparent background, with always-on-top (so you can have it on top of your editor, most OSes should be supported).
 - Screenshot the shader you're working on with <kbd>SPACEBAR</kbd>, this will also version the shader (at `assets/shaders/myshader.wgsl`) for you i.e:

 ```shell